oligonagon/oligonagon.github.io/docs/cs180proj2.md

 <a name = "2d"></a>
 ## Multiresolution Blending

-Using the Gaussian and Laplacian stacks, I can summon the oraple.
+Using the knowledge of Gaussian and Laplacian stacks, we can summon the oraple.

 I first created a mask, split vertically so that the left half was white and the right half was black.
 Then I created a Gaussian stack of the mask and multiplied each mask level elementwise by the corresponding Laplacian stack level of the apple and orange images (for the orange image, I multiplied by (1 - mask) to obtain the correct side of the orange).
 After normalizing each of these products, I took the sum across all of the levels, then added the blurriest Gaussian level multiplied by its corresponding mask level.
 After one final normalization, I obtained the beautiful oraple.